How to play MP4 on Mac: Your complete guide

 - Add the MP4 video to the playlist and double-click it to watch in the player.

-Convert MP4 into playable format
+Convert MP4 into a playable format

 Let's say you want to stick with QuickTime and not use another app to play your MP4 files.
 In this case, you'll need a way to convert the file into a format that works well with QuickTime.
-That's where the Permute app comes in, and I've found that it works really well in converting video files to just about any format you want.
+That's where the Permute video converter comes in, and I've found that it works really well in converting video files to just about any format you want.

 Here's how to use Permute to make your MP4 file playable on your Mac: